guchan-fout/iOS-Pangle-Manuel-Quick-Start/1-integrate_en.md

 <a name="start/env"></a>
 ## Prerequisites

+* Use Pangle iOS SDK 3.2.5.1 or higher
-* Use Xcode 12.0 or later
+* Use Xcode 12.0 or higher
-* Target iOS 9.0 or later
+* Target iOS 9.0 or higher
 * Create a Pangle account [here](https://www.pangleglobal.com/)(If you do not have one), and add your app and placements.